 You’re feeling out of balance in your life or with your health.
 For example, you’re feeling too emotional, crying for no reason; or alternately, you don’t feel in touch with your emotions, you feel flat or unmoved when good or bad things happen.
 Or you may notice specific areas of your life are out of balance, for example, you’re a workaholic and your personal relationships (romantic, family, or friends) are suffering.

 Your intuition is off; you’re lacking clarity or are having trouble making decisions.
 For example, you feel too swayed by others’ opinions, or when you try to make a decision you feel like your fears are interfering with your decision-making process.
-Reiki is wonderful at helping you connect to your own inner wisdom (and so is hypnosis).
+Reiki is wonderful at helping you connect to your own inner wisdom (and so is Tao Hands and Hypnosis–I often combine all three in my virtual sessions).